wizd/mcp-proxy/README.md

 - `panicIfInvalid`: If true, the server will panic if the client is invalid.
 - `logEnabled`: If true, the server will log the client's requests.
 - `authTokens`: A list of authentication tokens for the client.
 The `Authorization` header will be checked against this list.
-- `toolFilter`: Optional tool filtering configuration.
+- `toolFilter`: Optional tool filtering configuration. **This configuration is only effective in `mcpServers`.**
   - `mode`: Specifies the filtering mode.
-Must be explicitly set to "allow" or "block" if `list` is provided.
+Must be explicitly set to `allow` or `block` if `list` is provided.
 If `list` is present but `mode` is missing or invalid, the filter will be ignored for this server.
   - `list`: A list of tool names to filter (either allow or block based on the `mode`).
   > **Tip:** If you don't know the exact tool names, run the proxy once without any `toolFilter` configured.
 The console will log messages like `<server_name> Adding tool <tool_name>` for each successfully registered tool.
 You can use these logged names in your `toolFilter` list.

 > In the new configuration, the `authTokens` of `mcpProxy` is not a global authentication token, but rather the default authentication token for `mcpProxy`.
 When `authTokens` is set in `mcpServers`, the value of `authTokens` in `mcpServers` will be used instead of the value in `mcpProxy`.
 In other words, the `authTokens` of `mcpProxy` serves as a default value and is only applied when `authTokens` is not set in `mcpServers`.

 > Other fields are the same.

 ### **`mcpProxy`**